 “Oh, grandmother.”
 I said.
 “I didn’t realize it was you.”

 “You’re too young to look so down” she chuckled as she gave me a hug.

 My grandmother was from a poor family.
-She grew up in the Bronx and through her own merits was able to attend ‘Wagner College’ and eventually met my grandfather at a party on Staten Island.
+She grew up in the Bronx and through her own merit was able to attend ‘Wagner College’ and eventually met my grandfather at a party on Staten Island.
 He was smitten by her charm, as the story goes.

 I liked her.
 Of all my mother’s side of my family she was the one I knew the best.
 Which isn’t saying much, but is of note.
 During my summer visits she was the one I spent most of my time with, as my grandfather was often detained by business.

 We talked for a bit.
 She expressed much of the same sentiments previously divulged by my grandfather.
 I must have been the topic of lengthy conversation between them.
 That became apparent when she told me how important it was to appreciate the time we are given.